Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Maret 2026 02.37.09 UTC
+- WIB: Senin, 16 Maret 2026 03.42.27 UTC
-- WITA: Senin, 16 Maret 2026 03.37.09 UTC
+- WITA: Senin, 16 Maret 2026 04.42.27 UTC
-- WIT: Senin, 16 Maret 2026 04.37.09 UTC
+- WIT: Senin, 16 Maret 2026 05.42.27 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology